 During these uncertain times, RBC recognizes that charities and non-profit organizations are particularly vulnerable.
 Relying solely on donations, corporate gifts, and government support – streams of revenue which have all been largely disrupted by the stresses of COVID-19 – these organizations are not only facing uncertainty, but could be confronting irreversible damage to non-profit sector.

 RBC Foundation is supporting our community partners in the following ways:

 - No interruptions to their committed funding – or to any commitments made within the last year.

 - Any commitments made to fundraising events forced to cancel will be honoured.

 - Increased flexibility is being provided to our partners by allowing them to shift up to 50% of their funding to support operational expenses.

 - Revisions to program impact reporting requirements given community-focused programming will be significantly impacted in the months to come.

 Hiring Summer Students

 RBC welcomed nearly 1,400 summer students this year, to provide a meaningful work experience.
-All of the students are working for RBC from home.
+All of the students worked for RBC from home.

 RBC Future Launch